 For an overview of mentorship, please review the following:

-1. What are the basic requirements during mentorship?
+2. What are the basic requirements during the mentorship period?

 During your mentorship period you must: